JoeyyScott/Gamer-Supplies/README.md

 ### Docs
 + [Accessible Color Generator](https://learnui.design/tools/accessible-color-generator.html) - I used this tool in conjunction with coolors.co to provide a better colour contrast for accessibility.
 + [Am I Responsive?](http://ami.responsivedesign.is/) - I used this tool to easily display the responsiveness of my site for my README.md introduction.
-+ [coolors.co](https://coolors.co) - I used this tool to generate a colour scheme based on the Gamersaurus logo.
++ [coolors.co](https://coolors.co) - I used this tool to generate a colour scheme based on the Gamer Supplies logo.
 + [GIMP](https://www.gimp.org) - I used this program to design the logo/favicon image and wireframes.
 + [Placeholder](https://placeholder.com) was used to generate colour boxes to display in the colour scheme section of my README.md file.

 ### Dependencies
-+ [django-allauth](https://django-allauth.readthedocs.io/en/latest/overview.html)  - Prebuilt Django applications that handle registration, user authentication, account management as well as support for 3rd party accounts.
++ [django-allauth](https://django-allauth.readthedocs.io/en/latest/overview.html)  - Prebuilt Django applications that handle registration, user authentication, account management as well as support for third party accounts.
 + [Django Countries](https://pypi.org/project/django-countries/) - Provides country choices for use with forms and a prebuilt country field for models.
-+ [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) - Django tool to program reusable layouts out of components used within forms and customize them to suit your needs.
++ [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) - Django tool to program customizable reusable layouts out of components used within forms.
-+ [Pillow](https://pillow.readthedocs.io/en/stable/) - Imaging library for python.
++ [Pillow](https://pillow.readthedocs.io/en/stable/) - Imaging library for Python.
 + [Stripe](https://stripe.com/docs) - Stripe’s API library for Python.

 #### [Back to top](#contents)